Skip to main content

 Treatment of migraines

-Treating anxiety and post-traumatic stress disorder (PTSD)
+Treatment of anxiety disorders and post-traumatic stress disorder (PTSD)

 Cannabis can also be helpful in treating anxiety and PTSD.
 Although the effects of cannabis on anxiety are complex and can have both positive and negative effects, many patients have reported experiencing significant relief from their symptoms.
-CBD is often used for its anti-anxiety effects, while THC can also have a calming effect in low doses.
+CBD is often used for its anxiolytic effects, while THC can also have a calming effect in low doses.

 Neuroprotective properties